jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 #### Linking Verbs

 Linking verbs describe a state of being.
 They link the subject to more information about the subject.
-All forms of the verb _be_ are linking verbs ( _is, am, are, was, were,_ and _has been_ ).
+All forms of the verb _be_ are linking verbs (_is, am, are, was, were,_ and _has_ _been_).
 Linking verbs connect subjects to their complements.
 A complement completes the meaning of the subject.

 ```
  Mary is the boss.
-(The linking verb is links Mary to the complement, boss .)
+(The linking verb is links Mary to the complement, boss.)
  The bird is red.
-(The linking verb is links bird to the complement, red .)
+(The linking verb is links bird to the complement, red.)
  The car was dirty.
-(The linking verb was links car to the complement, dirty .)
+(The linking verb was links car to the complement, dirty.)
 ```
-Some sensing verbs act as both linking verbs and action verbs. _Feels, appears, tastes, seems, sounds, looks_ , and _smells_ are all verbs that describe the senses.
+Some sensing verbs act as both linking verbs and action verbs. _Feels, appears, tastes,_ _seems, sounds, looks_, and _smells_ are all verbs that describe the senses.
 Sometimes

 these verbs play on the linking verb team, and other times they play on the action verb team.
 How can you tell which team they are playing on?
 There is a quick trick.
-If you can replace the sensing verb with a variation of the verb _be_ , and the sentence still makes sense, then the verb is a linking verb.
+If you can replace the sensing verb with a variation of the verb _be_, and the sentence still makes sense, then the verb is a linking verb.

 ```